Denver, Colo., Mar 28, 2024 / 04:00 am

 Good Friday is a day of fasting and abstaining from meat.
 You can read more about that here.

-On Good Friday, families should try to observe a quiet day of simplicity, in addition to attending the "Celebration of the Lord's Passion."
+On Good Friday, families should try to observe a quiet day of simplicity in addition to attending the Celebration of the Lord’s Passion.

-This might mean praying the rosary together, or reading Scripture together.
-It might mean keeping the tv off, or going for a family hike.
-The idea is that it should be a day of reflection, and should be noticeably different from other days of the year.
+This might mean praying the rosary together or reading Scripture together.
+It might mean keeping the TV off or going for a family hike.
+The idea is that it should be a day of reflection and should be noticeably different from other days of the year.

-If you haven't yet gone to confession during Lent, Good Friday is also an excellent day to go to confession, and take your family.
+If you haven’t yet gone to confession during Lent, Good Friday is also an excellent day to go to confession — and take your family.

-Ok, so what about Holy Saturday.
 What does one do on Holy Saturday?

 The culmination of Holy Saturday is the Easter Vigil.
 But it’s a long day, and people often ask what they should do with the rest of it.

-And probably some people dye Easter Eggs.
-Gotta do it sometime!
+And some people dye Easter eggs!

 And the Easter Vigil?

-The Easter vigil is one of the most beautiful liturgies in the Church's calendar.
+The Easter Vigil is one of the most beautiful liturgies in the Church’s calendar.
+It is spectacular and full of beautiful Catholic symbolism.

 A beautiful Easter proclamation, called the Exsultet, is sung, usually by a deacon.
-(Done well, this is, in my humble opinion, one of the most beautiful things the Church does in a liturgy.
-I love a good Exsultet!)
+(Done well, this is, in my humble opinion, one of the most beautiful things the Church does in a liturgy.)
+Men and women are welcomed into the Church: Some will be baptized and confirmed, and others, already baptized, will receive confirmation.

 The Easter Vigil is awesome.
-Fair warning: It's also long.
-Really long.
+Fair warning: It’s also long.
 And a lot of readings take place with the lights off.
 Some parents decide it is too much for children, while others bring their kids in pajamas and let them sleep in the pews.
-At the Easter Vigil, that's perfectly understandable.
-A scan of your local parish Church suggests that kids aren't the only ones who sometimes fall asleep during the readings.
-It's all part of the experience.
+At the Easter Vigil, that’s perfectly understandable.
+A scan of your local parish church suggests that kids aren’t the only ones who sometimes fall asleep during the readings.
+It’s all part of the experience.

 So, after that ends, is it Easter?

-One piece of advice for celebrating Easter: Remember the poor.
-The lonely.
-The outcasts.
+One piece of advice for celebrating Easter: Remember the poor, the lonely, the outcasts.
 If you really want to celebrate Easter, invite someone to your table who might have nowhere else to go.
-You'll be glad you did.
+You’ll be glad you did.

 And then Easter is over?

-The Triduum ends on the evening of Easter Sunday.
-But the "octave" of Easter lasts for 8 days.
-And the liturgical season of Easter lasts for 50 days, all the way to Pentecost?
-What does this mean?
-It means it'll soon be time to celebrate Christ's resurrection.
-Get ready for it!
+The triduum ends on the evening of Easter Sunday.
+But the “octave” of Easter lasts for eight days.
+And the liturgical season of Easter lasts for 50 days, all the way to Pentecost.